-The 5% increase in agency renewal written premiums in 2021 reflected various rate changes.
-We estimate that premium rates for our personal auto line of business increased at average percentages near the high end of the low-single-digit range during 2021, with some individual policies experiencing lower or higher rate changes based on enhanced pricing precision enabled by predictive models that consider characteristics of specific risks.
-For our homeowner line of business, we estimate that rate increases during 2021 averaged in the mid-single-digit range.
+The 12% increase in agency renewal written premiums in 2022 included the effect of various rate changes.
+We estimate that premium rates for our personal auto line of business increased at average percentages in the low-single-digit range during 2022, with some individual policies experiencing lower or higher rate changes based on enhanced pricing precision enabled by predictive models that consider characteristics of specific risks.
+We expect full-year 2023 written premiums will include an average rate increase of approximately 10% for our personal auto line of business.
+For our homeowner line of business, we estimate that rate increases during 2022 averaged in the mid-single-digit range.
 Similar to our personal auto line of business, that average varied widely by state, and some individual policies experienced lower or higher rate changes based on pricing precision and current rate level indications that helped determine appropriate premium rates.